fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

       :ref:`API Reference <target_appendix2>`.
 A colour system documents the respective development status.

    * Clean Code Paradigm
-      We firmly believe that a clearly structured and legible source text has a significant influence on both the acceptance and the life cycle of software.
+      We firmly believe that a clearly structured and legible source code has a significant influence on both the acceptance and the life cycle of software.
 Anyone who opens any source code of MLPro knows immediately what we mean :-)